CAE Letter Introduction | CAE

 What To Do Next

-If you want to learn how to get top marks for every different CAE writing, you should definitely join my C1 Advanced Writing video course by signing up to my newsletter.
+If you want to learn how to get top marks for every different CAE writing, you should definitely start my C1 Advanced Writing video course by signing up to my newsletter.
 You will see examiners and my own critiques of other sample CAE answers as well as learning lots more tips and techniques.
 You also have the option of completing homework exercises.

-Send your own writing to: firstname.lastname@example.org and if I have time I will try to mark it for you and give feedback.
+Finally, you can submit your own writing to me via my CAE writing feedback service and if I have time I will try to mark it for you and give feedback.